Learning About PSC

-There’s no doubt about it, some days your PSC symptoms will drive you bonkers, almost literally around the bend and back.
+- There’s no doubt about it, some days your PSC symptoms will drive you bonkers, almost literally around the bend and back.
 The itching and fatigue alone can be enough to make anyone cry for mercy, but there are some things you can do to help your doctors help you.

 - Keep an updated medication card with you at all times.
 Type up your medications and dosages, put your insurance ID and doctors’ numbers on it, allergies, emergency contacts, any major medical conditions (like the fact that you have PSC).
-Shrink it down with a copier and laminate it if you need to and stick it in your wallet, purse, wherever, and keep it with you.
+Shrink it down with a copier and laminate it.
+Stick it in your wallet or purse, and keep it with you.

 Read about PSC and nutrition here.

-Keep your insurance and manage your finances wisely.
-Be aware of insurance policy timelines.
-If you have insurance, do whatever you can to keep it.
-It’s important.
-PSCers have terrible trouble getting insured.
-If you don’t have insurance, look into options: Medicare, private companies, etc. Be vigilant and protect yourself.
-Many PSCers find themselves in need of some assistance as they become too physically tired or too mentally exhausted to work.
+- Many PSCers find themselves in need of some assistance as they become too physically tired or too mentally exhausted to work.
 You can apply for SSDI (PSC is a recognized disease) or SSI.
 Check out what your state offers and read through what your personal disability insurance covers.
-Unfortunately, having a chronic illness isn’t cheap.
-Spend your money wisely.
-Make sure you have enough to cover yourself for not only regular expenses but also for hospitalizations, medications, doctor visits, co-pays, etc.

 Click here to learn more about transplant.